• Skip to primary navigation

 Instructions

-2. In a large mixing bowl, whisk together the flour, ground flax, cocoa powder, sugar, baking soda, salt, and cinnamon.
+2. Dry Ingredients: In a large bowl, whisk together the flours, sugar, ground flaxseed, cocoa powder, baking soda, baking powder, salt, and cinnamon.

-Freeze For Later: Bake muffins as stated in directions.
-Place muffins on cookie sheet lined with waxed (or parchment) paper.
-Flash freeze the muffins long enough to harden them up.
-Once frozen, transfer them to freezer safe bag or container.
-Store up to 3 months.
+Freeze for Later: Bake muffins according to the directions.
+Place the cooled muffins on a cookie sheet lined with parchment or wax paper and flash freeze until firm.
+Once frozen, transfer the muffins to a freezer-safe bag or container.
+Store for up to 3 months.

 • Share